jchale247/TheWord/README.md

 # TheWord
-Daily Bible Verse application using React Native
+Daily Bible Verse application using Flutter for a multi-platform single code base app